sqz-xy/gad-sdk/docs_sphinx/longform/is-my-data-being-received.rst

 not corrupt.
 This data can be extracted from the RD file to CSV in post-process, which can be a useful tool for debugging issues with the data.
 To find out more, see :ref:`extractinggadfiles`.

+Innovations are available for each aiding stream.
+For more information, see :ref:`ncomupdates`.